Speak FM

 By Gift Okello

-Gulu District launches massive tree-planting drive, targeting over 2,000 trees in schools to fight deforestation.
-Speaking to our reporter on Friday 13th February 2026, James Ocaka, the district Forestry Officer, said the initiative aims to replace trees lost to charcoal burning, adding that planting will begin once the rains return to ensure the seedlings survive.
-The program comes ahead of Forest Day, set for 12 March 2026
+Gulu District has launched a major tree-planting drive, targeting over 2,000 trees in schools to combat deforestation.
+Speaking to our reporter on Friday, 13 February 2026, James Ocaka, the District Forestry Officer, said the initiative aims to replace trees lost to charcoal burning and added that planting will begin once the rains return to ensure the seedlings survive.
+The programme comes ahead of Forest Day, scheduled for 12 March 2026.

-Rwot Yusuf Adek welcomed the move, calling for the exercise to extend beyond schools to chiefdoms to support wider re-greening efforts.
+Rwot Yusuf Adek welcomed the initiative, calling for the exercise to extend beyond schools to chiefdoms to support broader re-greening efforts.

-On the other hand, Richard Onen, a resident of Laroo-Pecce Division in Gulu City, urged community members to actively participate in tree planting to safeguard the environment for future generations.
+Meanwhile, Richard Onen, a resident of Laroo-Pecce Division in Gulu City, urged community members to actively participate in tree planting to protect the environment for future generations.

-In a related development, Alfred Okwonga, Gulu City Mayor, cautioned residents against wetland degradation and encouraged tree planting as a sustainable way to conserve the environment and protect the city’s natural resources.
+In a related development, Alfred Okwonga, Gulu City Mayor, cautioned residents against degrading wetlands and encouraged tree planting as a sustainable way to conserve the environment and protect the city’s natural resources.

-Meanwhile Denis Odongping, a teacher at Angaya Primary School, emphasized that environmental conservation should not be left to authorities alone, urging individuals to plant trees in their homes and communities.
+Meanwhile, Denis Odongping, a teacher at Angaya Primary School, emphasised that environmental conservation should not be left to the authorities alone, urging individuals to plant trees in their homes and communities.